AryanBV/weather_monitoring_system/README.md

 The OpenWeatherMap API key should be set as an environment variable for security reasons.

+## Docker Support

+This application can be run using Docker and Docker Compose.

+### Prerequisites

+- Docker
+- Docker Compose

+### Running with Docker Compose

+1. Create a `.env` file based on `.env.example`:

+2. Edit the `.env` file to include your OpenWeatherMap API key and other settings.

+3. Build and start the containers:

+4. View the web dashboard at http://localhost:5000

+5. To stop the containers:

+### Running Individual Components

+You can also run individual containers:

+- To run just the MongoDB database:

+- To run just the weather monitoring service:

+- To run just the web dashboard:

 ## Logs

 Logs are stored in the `logs/` directory.
 Check these for application activity and any errors.